Travel

 Parking

-Parking for Congress attendees is available in selected parking lots near Congress venues on campus for all registered participants.
+Parking for Congress attendees is included with registration and available in selected parking lots near Congress venues on campus.
+The closest parking to the Student Center is behind Sangren Hall and is accessible from the Western Heights lot.
 Please do not park at meters or in prohibited areas.